 TOH uses public funds to procure Goods, Services and Construction required for the provision and support of patient care.
 TOH shall act in accordance with any and all legislative requirements that govern hospital Procurement practices in the Province of Ontario.
-These include and are not limited to the BPSAA and the BPSPD, the Accessibility for Ontarians Disability Act, and Trade Agreements.
+These include and are not limited to the BPSAA and the BPSPD, the Accessibility for Ontarians with Disability Act, the Fighting Against Forced Labour and Child Labour in Supply Chains Act, and Trade Agreements.